IndhiraKumaaran/Sum-of-two-numbers/README.md

 3. The result will be displayed below the button.

 ## Files
-- `index.html`: The main HTML file containing the structure of the webpage.
+- `sum.html`: The main HTML file containing the structure of the webpage.
-- `styles.css`: The CSS file for styling the webpage.
+- `sumstyle.css`: The CSS file for styling the webpage.
-- `script.js`: The JavaScript file containing the logic for calculating the sum.
+- `sumscript.js`: The JavaScript file containing the logic for calculating the sum.